State collapse: Ethnic and regional tensions

-Loss of territorial control is a 'vital characteristic' of state collapse.
-If the components of society are neglected they may oppose the centre of power and fend for themselves.
-If civil war results, the state loses its Monopoly on violence, and force becomes privatised under warlords, paramilitary or guerrilla units.
-The Socialist Federal Republic of Yugoslavia collapsed in the 1990s, when its six socialist republics broke apart to become separate countries; though Slovenia seceded peacefully, civil wars broke out in Croatia, Bosnia and Kosovo, then part of Serbia, due to nationalist elites manipulating communal tensions.
+Loss of territorial control is a key indicator of state collapse.
+If local leaders feel neglected, they may fan the flames of ethnic, religious or regional tensions to the point of rebellion.
+If civil war results, the state loses its ability to sustain its monopoly on violence, and rebel groups become able to exercise military control.
+If separatist rebels are able to establish sustained control over part of the country, they may proclaim a new independent state, forming (with varying degrees of success) a new state and establishing a separate local monopoly on violence.
+The Socialist Federal Republic of Yugoslavia collapsed in the 1990s, when its six federated republics broke apart to become separate countries; though Slovenia and Macedonia detached from Belgrade peacefully, civil wars broke out in Croatia, Bosnia and Kosovo, then part of Serbia, due to nationalist elites manipulating communal tensions.

 The ethnic discrimination of the apartheid system in South Africa ended through negotiations between the governing National Party, the African National Congress, and other political organizations, resulting in South Africa's first non-racial election, which was won by the African National Congress.

 Foreign war

-'Misbegotten wars, when serving as culmination points of more general national decline, can be fatal', says Robert Kaplan.
-Participation in World War I was a decisive factor in the collapse of Ottoman Turkey, the Austro-Hungarian empire and Russia in 1917.
+"Misbegotten wars, when serving as culmination points of more general national decline, can be fatal", says Robert Kaplan.
+Participation in World War I was a decisive factor in the collapse of Ottoman Turkey, the Austro-Hungarian empire and the Russian empire in 1917.

 Wars of succession

-In an absolute monarchy, a disputed succession to the throne can cause the 'utter collapse of royal authority'.
-The Wars of the Roses ended the Lancastrian dynasty at the battle of Tewkesbury in 1471; and led to the downfall of Richard III and the Yorkist line at the battle of Bosworth in 1485.
+In an absolute monarchy, a disputed succession to the throne can cause the utter collapse of royal authority.
+The Wars of the Roses ended the Lancastrian dynasty at the battle of Tewkesbury in 1471 and led to the downfall of Richard III and the Yorkist line at the battle of Bosworth in 1485.

 Dependence on outside support

-In Angola in the 1980's, aid from the USSR was the 'principal cause of collapse', turning the ruling elite into unpopular 'worshippers of foreign divinities'.
-Soon afterwards the USSR itself collapsed, in part due to the 'demands of the main sponsor', the USA.
-The 2010 Haiti earthquake caused a surge in aid which: created a huge parallel government run by NGOs and contractors; destroyed weak institutions; inflated wages, rents, and prices beyond the reach of local businesses; and gave the Haitian government no incentive to undertake necessary reforms.
+In Angola in the 1980s, aid from the USSR was the "principal cause of collapse", turning the ruling elite into unpopular "worshippers of foreign divinities".
+Soon afterwards, the USSR itself collapsed, in part due to the "demands of the main sponsor", the USA.
+The 2010 Haiti earthquake caused a surge in aid which created a huge parallel government run by NGOs and contractors; destroyed weak institutions; inflated wages, rents, and prices beyond the reach of local businesses; and gave the Haitian government no incentive to undertake necessary reforms.